GoogleCloudPlatform/microservices-demo/docs/memorystore.md

 ## Memorystore Deployment
 Online Boutique supports a multi-step automated deployment process for the Memorystore (Redis) variation.
 The automated process uses Terraform for infrastructure changes and Kustomize for manifest configuration changes.
 Instructions for automated deployment can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md).

-Alternatively, to manually set up the correct infrastructure, follow the steps outlined in the **Manual Infrastructure Steps** section below .
+Alternatively, to manually set up the required infrastructure, follow the steps outlined in the **Manual Infrastructure Steps** section below .

 ### Manual Infrastructure Steps
-Note: This section is not a complete substitution for the entire Memorystore automated deployment process.
+Note: This section is not a complete substitution for the entire Memorystore deployment process.
 Instead, this section takes you through the necessary infrastructure changes before **directing you back to the automated deployment process**.

 1. Create a GKE cluster with VPC-native/IP aliasing enabled.
     ```sh